dkvdm/custom_component_myfitnesspal/README.md

 # Usage

+## Configuration
+The API login with username/password has stopped working, so we have to use cookie session data instead.

+Run the following command on you local machine:
+`python cookiejar_generate.py`

+This should generate `myfitnesspal_cookiejar.pkl` which you should copy to `custom_components/my_fitnesspal/myfitnesspal_cookiejar.pkl`

 ## Copy and paste
 *If you use HACS, skip this step!*
 The component can be used by copying everything under the `custom_component` folder to your `custom_component`, i.e. the `my_fitnesspal` folder.